Templates

 Estimated AWS cost

 The estimated cost of the AWS cloud depends on the configuration of the Medusa infrastructure.
-Below is the cost estimation breakdown based on different configurations assuming the resources are running all the time:
+Below is the cost estimation breakdown assuming the app is running all the time:

-• Postgres and Redis with one app container (0.25 vCPU and 0.5GB memory) the cost would be approximately $70/month
+• Postgres and Redis with one app container (0.5 vCPU and 1GB memory) the cost would be approximately $85/month

-• each additional container with the default config is $14/month
+• each additional container with the default config is $20/month

 Optimize AWS cost